red-gate/web-kata/kata-ts-5.md

 ## Learning aims

-Up to now all data manipulation used the `data.js` file to focus on frontend work.
+Up to now all data manipulation used the `data.ts` file to focus on frontend work.
 We are now moving the data to a backend server in [aspnet core](https://www.microsoft.com/net/core).

 The idea here is to learn how a web app can interact with a backend server through REST API calls.